kathirr007/Js_automation_gulp.js/README.md

-# Js_automation_gulp.js
+# Workflow Js Automation for Web Projects
-Workflow Js Automation for Web Projects
+The workflow is created using the training "Javascript Build Automation using Gulp.js" from Pluralsight